Giants vs. Mariners Player Props Betting Odds

-Player prop bet options for Julio Rodriguez and others are available when the San Francisco Giants host the Seattle Mariners at Oracle Park on Monday at 9:45 PM ET.
+Player prop bet options for LaMonte Wade Jr, Julio Rodriguez and others are listed when the San Francisco Giants host the Seattle Mariners at Oracle Park on Tuesday (first pitch at 4:35 PM ET).

 Bet on this matchup or its props with BetMGM!